2009 St Helens R.F.C. season: Week 1

 Saints beat Huddersfield in Week One to progress to the qualifying round in a 15-2 success.

 Week 3

 Saints reached a fourth consecutive Super League Grand Final after beating Wigan in a thrilling 14-10 win.
 They will take on Leeds for a third consecutive time at Old Trafford.

 Super League Grand Final

-Saints lose the grand final to Leeds Rhinos 18-10, this being the third consecutive Grand Final they lose to Leeds.
+Saints lost the grand final to Leeds Rhinos 18-10, this being the third consecutive Grand Final they lose to Leeds.

 Upcoming Fixture(s)

 Saints will round off their Super League XIV campaign against Leeds Rhinos at the 2009 Super League Grand Final.

 News

 It has been announced that, for the 2010 Super League Season, Saints have signed New Zealand World Cup winning Iosia Soliola from the Sydney City Roosters on a three-year deal.
 Additionally, Scrum-half Sean Long will be leaving Knowsley Road after a 12-year stint.
 He is joining Hull F.C. on a two-year contract.
 Lee Gilmour is also on his way out of St Helens.
 The second-row has agreed a two-year deal with Huddersfield Giants for the 2010 season.
 Young half-back Matty Smith will join Salford City Reds for the 2010 season in a loan agreement.
 Prop-forward Jason Cayless will be leaving Saints too after 4 seasons with the club owing to a shoulder injury.
 He will return to Australia.
 Hull Kingston Rovers prop Nick Fozzard will re-join Saints after being released from the final year of his Rovers contract.

 Iosia Soliola will be on board at the GPW next season.